 16.1 Filling of Patrol Assignments.
-All patrol shift assignments (with days off) shall be posted annually from October 1 through October 31 for assignments effective at the beginning of the first pay period after January 1.
+All patrol shift assignments, including K-9 officer assignments, (with days off) shall be posted semi-annually from May 1 through May 30 and November 1 through November 30 for assignments effective at the beginning of the first pay period after July 4 and January 1.
 Shift assignments shall be filled on a seniority basis.
-Once a member has completed twelve (12) months service with the Division, the member shall be eligible to participate in the annual bidding for patrol assignments.
-Sergeants in patrol assignments will select assignments by seniority first.
-Then the non-supervisory member with the highest seniority will have the first choice of patrol shift assignment.
+Once a member has completed twelve (12) months service with the Division, the member shall be eligible to participate in the semi-annual bidding for patrol assignments.
+The member with the highest seniority will have the first choice of patrol shift assignment.
 Seniority will be determined in accordance with the provisions of Section 16.3.
 This process will be followed in order of oldest in seniority to youngest in seniority, until all members have selected a patrol shift assignment.
 Once all members have selected their assignments the bidding process will be complete and considered closed and no changes or rebids will be accepted.
 Should a member fail to select his or her patrol assignment in a prompt fashion, the member may be ordered to make his or her selection.
 Failure to comply with this order forfeits the member's right to make a selection and allows the selection process to proceed to the next less senior member.
 All shift assignments selected by the members during the bidding period shall be tentative until the close of the posting period, subject to change in accordance with the following: